Linda enjoys searching for fascinating travel destinations, seeking relaxation and fun, and (of course) eating great food.

 - 2 ounces paraffin

-- Combine 1st 4 ingredients; drop by heaping teaspoonful's on waxed paper.
-Roll in balls; refrigerate 1/2 to 1 hour.
-If mixture is too soft to form balls, refrigerate first, then shape balls.
+- Combine mashed potatoes, flaked coconut, confectioners sugar, and almond extract.
+Drop in heaping teaspoonfuls on waxed paper.
+Roll into balls and refrigerate for 1/2 to 1 hour.
+If the mixture is too soft to form balls, refrigerate first, then shape the balls.

-- To make coating, melt chocolate chips and paraffin in top of double boiler.
+- To make the coating, melt chocolate chips and paraffin in the top of a double boiler.
 Heat and stir until smooth.

-- Dip balls in coating, turning to coat on all sides.
-Keep chocolate over hot water while dipping candy.
-With tongs or forks, lift balls out of chocolate onto waxed paper or cake rack.
-Place candies in refrigerator to harden.
+- Dip the balls in the coating, turning to coat on all sides.
+Keep the chocolate over hot water while dipping the candy.
+With tongs or forks, lift the balls out of the chocolate and onto waxed paper or a cake rack.
+Place the candies in the refrigerator to harden.

 © 2013 Linda Lum